School Remote/Virtual Learning Resources

 "It was a great session.Thank you.
 We all really enjoyed your story, and your awesome discussion points.
 It was one of our best virtual experiences so far.
 I really like the platform you used for reading the book.
 It was excellent.
 We are so lucky to have community partners like you."
 Susan Koch, First Grade Teacher, Union Elementary School "Thank you so much for continuing to offer your services this year!
 I've appreciated having that connection.
 The kids enjoyed having a special reader as well.
 We did continue the conversation each time after you left the zoom lesson and the kids 'got it'.
 We brainstormed a list of things we have at home that we possibly no longer need or want and have ideas of what to do with those things.
 The kids are really excited!"
 Rebecca Emerson, Kindergarten Teacher, Twinfield Union School "Thanks again for another great lesson!
 The kids loved the book and always enjoy chatting with you!"
 Vanessa Weinstein, Kindergarten Teacher, Union Elementary School |

-Through a brief, virtual check-in, we review any items you and your students are un-certain about, when determining if they are trash, recycling, or suitable for a food scrap bucket.
-These check-ins can be particularly useful where lunch is taking place in classrooms, due to the pandemic, and can help make separating lunchtime waste a smoother, more sustainable undertaking for everyone.
+Through a brief, virtual check-in, we review any items you and your students are un-certain about whether they belong in trash, recycling, or a food scrap bucket.
+These check-ins can be particularly useful if lunch is eaten in classrooms, due to the pandemic, and can make separating lunchtime waste a smoother undertaking for everyone.
 Suitable for all grade levels. |

 "Blue Bin" Recycling at Home and In School (Upper Elementary & MS):

 A 3-part series of 25-minute presentations broken out into three main categories of recyclables: Paper, plastic, and glass and metal combined.
-Presentations include not only how to "recycle right", but also other op-tions to live more sustainably, including reusing, repurposing, etc. A brief assessment and a certificate of completion, for participating students, can be included with each presentation.
+Presentations include not only how to "recycle right", but also other options to live more sustainably, including reusing, repurposing, etc. A brief assessment and a certificate of completion, for participating students, can be included with each presentation.

 Teacher Feedback: